martinmoene/lest/contrib/Readme.md

 Availabe extensions:
 - [Expect abort assertions](lest_expect_abort/Readme.md) by Martin Moene.
 This extension lets you assert assertions and other calls to `abort()`.
-It depends on non-standard behaviour.